6.01 DUTY HOURS POLICY

 d.
 Residents on J-1 Visas are prohibited from moonlighting.

 e.
-Resident must not wear identifiers as trainees in Emory University School of Medicine residency-training programs
+Residents must not wear identifiers as trainees in Emory University School of Medicine residency-training programs

 f.
 Residents must assure the Program Director in writing that the total hours in residency training and the moonlighting commitment DO NOT EXCEED the limits set by the ACGME.
 Fabrication of the duty hour information could result in termination from the training program.